 OopType GciPerformNoDebug(receiver, selector, args, numArgs, flags)

-ОорТуре receiver;
+OopType receiver;

-const char selector[ ];
+const char selector[];

 const OopType args[];

 ArraySizeType numArgs;

 long flags;

-receiver The OOP of the receiver of the message. selector A string that defines the message selector.
-For keyword selectors, all keywords are concatenated in the string.
-(For example, at:put:). args An array of OOPs.
-Each element in the array corresponds to an argument for the message.
-If there are no message arguments, use a dummy OOP here. numArgs The number of arguments to the message.
-For unary selectors (messages with no arguments), numArgs is zero. flags Flags to disable or permit asynchronous events and debugging in Smalltalk.
+selector A string that defines the message selector.
+For keyword selectors, all args An array of OOPs.
+Each element in the array corresponds to an argument numArgs The number of arguments to the message.
+For unary selectors (messages flags Flags to disable or permit asynchronous events and debugging in Smalltalk.

 Returns the OOP of the result of Smalltalk execution.
-In case of error, this function returns OOP\NIL.
+In case of error, this function returns OOP_NIL.